What is Between Art and Life?

 OK, but who are you?

-Good call, I should have mentioned that earlier: I’m a senior editor for the online film journal Bright Wall/Dark Room, as well as a member of the Boston Society of Film Critics, and the author of the forthcoming Columbia University Press book The Cinema of Paul Thomas Anderson: American Apocrypha.
+Good call, I should have mentioned that earlier: I’m freelance writer, as well as a member of the Boston Society of Film Critics, and the author of the Columbia University Press book The Cinema of Paul Thomas Anderson: American Apocrypha.
 If you need to know more than that, I guess you could visit my website if you want to, but don’t consider it compulsory.

 How much does it cost?